-What Are “Downgrades” And How Much Are They Costing You?
+What Are “Downgrades” & How Much Are They Costing You?

 As a business owner – whether of a retail establishment or an online store – you know that credit card processing fees eat into a big slice of your profits.
 Just glancing at your merchant account statement each month could send you into a dizzying spin of frustration – especially when you see those outrageous Mastercard and Visa downgrade fees costing you hundreds of dollars of your hard-earned money every 30 days.
 But hey, that’s life right?

 Not really.
 Merchant account downgrades shouldn’t make you need therapy.